mysteryperutours/pburtchaell.com/tpl/pages/legal/index.md

 Any claim relating to Patrick Burtchaell's web site shall be governed by the laws of the State of Louisiana without regard to its conflict of law provisions.

 ##Privacy Policy
-Effective October 31, 2013
+> Effective October 31, 2013

 Your privacy is very important to me.
 Accordingly, I have developed this Policy in order for you to understand how we collect, use, communicate and disclose and make use of personal information.
 The following outlines my privacy policy:

 - Before or at the time of collecting personal information, we will identify the purposes for which information is being collected.
 - I will collect and use of personal information solely with the objective of fulfilling those purposes specified by myself and for other compatible purposes, unless I obtain the consent of the individual concerned or as required by law.
-- I will only retain personal information as long as necessary for the fulfillment of those purposes.</li>
+- I will only retain personal information as long as necessary for the fulfillment of those purposes.
-- I will collect personal information by lawful and fair means and, where appropriate, with the knowledge or consent of the individual concerned.</li>
+- I will collect personal information by lawful and fair means and, where appropriate, with the knowledge or consent of the individual concerned.
-- Personal data should be relevant to the purposes for which it is to be used, and, to the extent necessary for those purposes, should be accurate, complete, and up-to-date.</li>
+- Personal data should be relevant to the purposes for which it is to be used, and, to the extent necessary for those purposes, should be accurate, complete, and up-to-date.
-- I will protect personal information by reasonable security safeguards against loss or theft, as well as unauthorized access, disclosure, copying, use or modification.</li>
+- I will protect personal information by reasonable security safeguards against loss or theft, as well as unauthorized access, disclosure, copying, use or modification.
-- I will make readily available to customers information about our policies and practices relating to the management of personal information.</li>
+- I will make readily available to customers information about our policies and practices relating to the management of personal information.

 I am committed to conducting our business in accordance with these principles in order to ensure that the confidentiality of personal information is protected and maintained.